Adverbs ending in -ly use more to form the comparative and most to form the superlative.

 - Everyone in the race ran fast, but John ran the fastest of all.

-Some adverbs have irregular comparative forms.
+A few adverbs have irregular comparative and superlative forms.

 - The little boy ran farther than his friends.